-With so-called human-caused CO2-fueled Global Warming ongoing, why has the global sea ice cover changed so little in the time 1979-2015 since the NASA satellites were launched?
+With so-called human-caused CO2-fueled Global Warming ongoing, why has the global sea ice cover changed so little1979-2015 or since the NASA satellites were launched?

-"Cryosphere Today" from UIUC used to be a reliable source, but after an equipment failure on and Air Force DMSP satellite, data collection became problematic, and so did some of the data. http://carbon-sense.com/category/the-evidence/ http://www.sciencedirect.com/science/article/pii/S0277379116304802 A paleo-perspective on ocean heat content: Lessons from the Holocene and Common Era
+"Cryosphere Today" from UIUC used to be a reliable source, but after equipment failure on an Air Force DMSP satellite, data collection became problematic, and so did some of the data.
+Cryosphere Today is now off-line.

-This journal article finds significant power in the 1000-1450 year "Bond Cycles" and attempts to project that analysis into the future.
-Harmonic Analysis of Worldwide Temperature Proxies for 2000 Years
+https://benthamopen.com/ABSTRACT/TOASCJ-11-44/ Journal article finds significant power in the 1000-1450 year "Bond Cycles"-- attempts to project that analysis into the future.

-Last millennium northern hemisphere summer temperatures from tree rings: Part I: The long term context http://www.sciencedirect.com/science/article/pii/S0277379116304802
+Last millennium northern hemisphere summer temperatures from tree rings: Part I: The long term context